This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 If you are accredited, you can still choose Fundrise for the ease of investing and diversification.
 But if you want more control over your investments, consider the other two.

 To invest strictly in shorter-term debt deals, PeerStreet is the way to go.
 The $1,000 minimum per deal is a good way to diversify quickly.
-But returns on PeerStreet are generally lower than what I’ve seen on RealtyShares for debt.
+Returns between the two depending on your selection criteria of the investments in each.

 PeerStreet has an automated investing service so you can set that up and let the platform choose loans to fund for you.
 You have 24 hours to perform due diligence.
 Loans on the platform fill very quickly.
 So if you’re investing manually, you must be nimble.